 - Slowly and carefully place the dish with the cheesecake into the crock pot, making sure not to get water in it.
 Put lid on.

-- Turn crock pot on high and cook about 2 hours (check every hour or so to make sure there is still water in it).
+- Turn Crock-Pot on high and cook about 2 hours.
+Check every hour or so to make sure there is still water in the bottom.

-- Done when middle is set and top barely starts to crack.
+- Cheesecake is done when middle is set and top barely starts to crack.

 - Turn off heat and leave in crock pot until cooled.

-- Chill in fridge for a few hours before serving.
+- Chill in refrigerator for a few hours before serving.

-- Melt dark chocolate and drizzle on top before chilling
+- Melt dark chocolate and drizzle on top of cheesecake before chilling

 - Slice strawberries and serve on top